betrusted-io/betrusted-io.github.io/avalanche-noise.md

 expected.
 The CAP1 node shows the settling time of the op-amp: as the op-amp is multiplexed between between two capacitors, half the time the capacitor is driven by the op-amp, and the other half of the time it's being "read out" as the input to the op-amp.
-One can see that the op-amp uses up almost all of the alloted 5us to settle to its final value.
+One can see that the op-amp uses up almost all of the allotted 5us to settle to its final value.
 Experiments to reduce the settling time indicate this is about as fast as you can realistically run the circuit with this op-amp; if the period is shortened, the generator ends up in a stable state.